$NAT · the security budget

 The BTC subsidy halves every ~4 years — a deterministic step down to ~0 by ~2140.

-$NAT layer
+$NAT subsidy

 Per block · 2140